What is a Design and Dissemination Studio?

-Rural PREP’s DDS goal is to expand an already developing scholarly community of practice in rural primary care health professions education, research and training that is evidence-based, community-engaged
+Rural PREP’s DDS goal is to expand an already developing scholarly community of practice in rural primary care health professions education, research and training that is evidence-based, community-engaged and practice-informed.

 The objective is to strategically use DDS in multiple professional and community stakeholder settings to: